Vyral/jorge-gonzalez/_posts/2020-05-20-2-upgrades-that-arent-worth-it.md

 Two home improvements are actually disasters for your investment in your property.
 These two “improvements” may bring you joy, but they won’t earn you more money when you sell the home.

 **1\.
 Solar panels and impact-resistant windows.** You may see ads in home improvement magazines promoting installing these to increase your house’s value.
-Those are wonderful things to put on if you want them, but they truly don’t increase your property’s value.
+Those are wonderful things to install if you want them, but they truly don’t increase your property’s value.
 There’s excellent financing for solar panels and these special windows if you desire them, so you may think you’ll get your money back from these when it’s time to sell.&nbsp;

 These might be appealing to some homebuyers (however, most think they’re eyesores), but you won’t regain your investment from them.
 Think about this carefully before installing solar panels or impact-resistant windows.

 {% include pullquote.html %}

 **2\.
 Pools.** Here in South Florida, we love pools, but they aren’t a great investment for your home.
-If you want a pool, I recommend buying a house that already has one, in Florida, there are many.
+If you want a pool, I recommend buying a house that already has one—in Florida, there are many.
 Today, the minimum cost of building a pool is $30,000 to $40,000 for a basic pool.
 It’ll cost more to install a small waterfall, waterslide, or anything else.&nbsp;

 Properties with pools only sell for $20,000 more at best.
 If you have a home with room for a pool and you absolutely want one, go ahead and get it because you’ll enjoy it, not because it’ll improve your house’s value.&nbsp;